Rasheed19/pulse-project/README.md

 # pulse-project
-This repository contains the codes for all the experiments performed in the paper Prediction of RUL of Li-ion cells from one single HPPC test.
+This repository contains the codes for all the experiments performed in the paper Prediction of RUL of Li-ion cells from a single HPPC test.

 ## Folder analysis
 1. `config` contains the model configuration file